aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_container_v3.md

 ## Synopsis

 CloudVision Portal Configlet configuration requires a dictionary of containers with their parent, to create and delete containers on CVP side.
-Module also supports to configure configlets at container level.
+The Module also supports assigning configlets at the container level.
-Returns number of created and/or deleted containers
+Returns number of created and/or deleted containers.
+With the argument `apply_mode` set to `loose` the module will only add new containers.
+When `apply_mode` is set to `strict` the module will try to remove unspecified containers from CloudVision.
+This will fail if the container has configlets attached to it or devices are placed in the container.

 ## Module-specific Options